Hamburg to Copenhagen by train

 Frankfurt to Vienna ICE train

 Step 2, Hamburg to Berlin by ICE.
-Various types operate between Hamburg & Berlin, this is an ICE-T. More information about ICE.
+Various types operate between Hamburg & Berlin, this is an ICE-T. More about ICE trains.

 1st class table for two on the Berlin to Vienna ICE train Lunch in the restaurant car on the Berlin to Vienna ICE train